HsiehShuJeng/cdk-emrserverless-with-delta-lake/API.md

 ```

 - *Type:* string
+- *Default:* a security group created by `EmrStudioEngineSecurityGroup`.

 The ID of the Amazon EMR Studio Engine security group.

-The Engine security group allows inbound network traffic from the Workspace security group, and it must be in the same VPC specified by VpcId .
+The Engine security group allows inbound network traffic from the Workspace security group, and it must be in the same VPC specified by VpcId.

 ---